-- (2) Property coverage for each member is based on detailed property schedule.
+- (1) Members may request or be required to pay a higher deductible than the minimum for certain coverage and certain types of losses require a specific co-pay or deductible. - (2) Property coverage for each member is based on detailed property schedule.
 Scheduled items are covered to the extent of the cost of repair or replacement pursuant to the excess/reinsurance policy terms.
-Under the Alliant Property Insurance Program (APIP) Reinsurance carriers cover insured losses over \$250,000 to the limit of \$800 million except for certain types of sub-limited property losses such as flood, earthquake, and terrorism. - (3) Boiler and Machinery self-insured retention for the Pool varies depending on motor horsepower. - (4) Business Interruption/ Extra expense coverage is based on scheduled revenue generating locations/operations.
+Under the Alliant Property Insurance Program (APIP) Reinsurance carriers cover insured losses over \$250,000 to the limit of \$1 billion except for certain types of sub-limited property losses such as flood, earthquake, and terrorism. - (3) Boiler and Machinery self-insured retention for the Pool varies depending on motor horsepower. - (4) Business Interruption/ Extra expense coverage is based on scheduled revenue generating locations/operations.
 A limited number of members schedule and the rest are limited to \$500,000 of coverage with a \$2.5 million Pool maximum for undeclared exposure.
 The waiting period (deductible) is typically 24 hours but there are exceptions specific to the type of exposure covered. - (5) This sublimit list is simplified and is not all-inclusive.
 In addition, sub-limits are often shared or aggregated by all pool members and, in a few cases, are shared by all APIP members.
 Deductibles often vary by coverage sub-limit. - (6) Auto Physical Damage coverage includes comprehensive, named perils and collision.
-Coverage for each member is based on a detail vehicle schedule. - (7) Crime Blanket coverage (also referred to as "Employee Dishonesty Coverage with Faithful Performance" of \$2,500 is provided to each member.
-Member's may elect to "buy-up" the level of coverage from \$5,000 to \$1 million. - (8) Named Position coverage is optional.
+Coverage for each member is based on a detail vehicle schedule. - (7) Crime Blanket coverage (also referred to as "Employee Dishonesty Coverage with Faithful Performance") of \$2,500 is provided to each member.
+Member's may elect to "buy-up" the level of coverage from \$5,000 to \$2 million. - (8) Named Position coverage is optional.
 Members may elect to schedule various employees, directors, and commissioners, with individual limits of between \$5,000 and \$1 million. - (9) Cyber coverage is included under the Pool's Property program.
 Members are subject to a 20% co-pay per loss and the Pool's SIR is tiered between \$50,000 and \$100,000 depending on the insured/members property TIV with an 8 hour waiting period.
 By meeting established guidelines, the co-pay may be waived.
 The reinsurance maximum limit of liability is \$2 million, with various declared sub-limits. - (10)Identity Fraud Expense Reimbursement coverage is purchased by Enduris.
 Member claims do not have a deductible.
 There is a \$25,000 limit per member.